 Let me quote the Tax Foundation:

-11. Non resident real estate owners get plundered with taxes
+11. Non-resident real estate owners get plundered by taxes

 So now